eppark/Pitchr/README.md

     - [ ] Users can double-tap to like a post
 - [ ] Users can take a picture as their profile picture
 - [ ] Users can find recommended "matched" users
-    - [ ] The app searchs through other accounts' favorite songs to find exact song matches
+    - [ ] The app searches through other accounts' favorite songs to find exact song matches
 - [ ] Parse is used to keep track of the data

 **Optional Nice-to-have Stories**